githubutsav/eth-prediction/README.md

 predicted_price = scaler.inverse_transform(predicted_price)
 print(f"Predicted Ethereum Price for the next day: {predicted_price[0][0]}")
 ```
-provided generates a plot that compares the actual prices and predicted prices for Ethereum on the training data.
+Provided generates a plot that compares the actual prices and predicted prices for Ethereum on the training data.
 This is useful for visually assessing how well the model has learned and made predictions
 ```
 plt.figure(figsize=(12, 6))
 plt.plot(y_actual, label='Actual Prices', color='blue')